 A Private Equity Analyst or PE Analyst is a person who does research and analysis of private companies.

 Financial modeling techniques are used by the analyst to determine the merits and demerits of investing in the stock of a certain private company.

 As the term implies, a private equity analyst works with private equity firms.

-They perform due diligence, financial modeling and valuation of the companies where investors are willing to invest.
+They perform due diligence, financial modeling, financial analysis, and valuation of the companies where investors are willing to invest.

 In valuation techniques, Discounted Cash Flow (DCF) and Internal Rate of Return (IRR) techniques are frequently used.

 Private equity firms hire equity analysts to help them maximize their investment portfolios using the best financial models.

 As such, the firm may wish to allow another corporation to acquire the company, recapitalize the enterprise or even venture into an Initial Public Offering (IPO).

 Private Equity Analyst Job Description

 The private equity analyst provides analytical and asset valuation support for the company’s Private Equity and Trading groups.

 The analyst provides input for strategic development and acquisition opportunities within the specific industry.

 The person develops and implements specific hedging strategies for various regions to maximize profits and minimize price volatility for the private equity funds.

 A detailed review of the financial statements of the company under consideration is undertaken by the PE analyst.

 The main objective is to determine whether an investment by the private equity firm in the company would further the investment intentions of the firm or not.

 Effective management of industry-specific trading activities to ensure compliance with the company’s financial, risk, and strategic objectives are part of the job description too.

 The private equity analyst has the function to review and process potential new private equity investment opportunities.